nikolajkb/LiteralJapanese/README.md

 5. run LiteralJapanese.py\
 use the `-h` argument to display available commands

+The first run will take more time, as the program will generate necessary files.

 #### Translating
 Translations can be done interactively in the command line:\
 `LiteralJapanese.py --interactive`\